lucky20511/Algorithms/list-of-questions/question-list.md

 72. Rearrange String K Distance Apart -- Greedy.
 Insert char which is valid and with largest count.

 73. Reorder List -- Divide the problem into multiple sub-problems.
-1\)Split the list into First half and Second half parts and remember to separate them by null pointer, 2\)Reverse the second part, 3\)Merge two parts
+1\)Split the list into First half and Second half parts and remember to separate them by null pointer, 2\)Reverse the second part, 3\)Merge two parts.
+Need to handle the list operations carefully.

 74.